Thai Cucumber Salad

 Serving Size: 6

 I loved every bite of the holidays.
 I loved the mashed potatoes, and the pies, and the cornbread stuffing, and I’m not go to look back with regret.
 I am however, not going to continue eating this way indefinitely.
-And this salad is why I’m not so sad about that.
+And this Thai Cucumber Salad is why I’m not so sad about that.

 Lots of us are crazy about Thai food, with those bright vibrant flavors, exciting textures, and the play of sweet and sour and salty happening in so many ways.
 Lemongrass, chilies, coconut milk, these ingredients are now popping up all over the country at supermarkets and it’s so much fun to work them into your home cooking.

 This simple salad features crunchy cucumbers, enhanced with just a bit of citrus, soy sauce and a few other Thai ingredients.
 Cilantro (sometimes also called Chinese parsley) is an herb people usually love or hate – few people feel “meh” about it, so if it’s not your thing, or someone at the table doesn’t like it, serve it on the side and let people add it to their own salads as they wish.

 If you want to bump up the flavor even further, substitute fish sauce for half of the soy sauce.
 It will add a layer of pungency to the dish, and even more authentic Thai flavor.